5 things to know about Evergrande, the Chinese business empire on the brink - KESQ

 So far, the conglomerate has struggled to stem the bleeding, and has failed to find buyers for parts of its electric vehicle and property services businesses.

-As of Tuesday, it had made “no material progress” in its search for investors, and “it is uncertain as to whether the group will be able to consummate any such sale,” it said.
+As of that filing, it had made “no material progress” in its search for investors, and “it is uncertain as to whether the group will be able to consummate any such sale,” it said.

 The company has also been trying to sell off its office tower in Hong Kong, which it bought for about $1.6 billion in 2015.
 But that has “not been completed within the expected timetable,” it said.